lukecui95/JavaScript/README.md

 * **What does a code comment look like in JavaScript?
 What character/s do you have to put before a comment?**

+A code comment looks like a grey italics in JavaScript.
+We need to put `//` before a comment.

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**

+We need to have some HTML and CSS codes.
+A JavaScript program runs based on them.
+And we need a browser to run those codes.

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**

 The first one is `alert`.
 The second one is `console.log`.
 I learn that for debugging purpose, it's better to use `console.log`.
 But, when we simply want to display data, `alert` might not be a bad choice.